20 design thinking books to learn from and get inspired

-We asked the entire Smaply team to share their favorite books about and around design thinking – or service design, customer experience, UX, innovation, or whatever you may call it.
+We asked the entire Smaply team to share their favorite design thinking books about and around the topic – or service design, customer experience, UX, innovation, or whatever you may call it.

 To be honest, we’re not sure if we really make the choice much easier, but with this list you will definitely have a great library to choose from!

 This book is a great starting point if you want to learn how to apply good design to services.
 It provides many examples and case studies that explain practical application and what makes a "good" service.
 It goes beyond a mere "digital transformation" in a non-holistic way and puts emphasis on changing customer and user expectations.
 Or, as Lou Downe would phrase it: "Good service is good for everyone: users, staff, your organization, the world".
 We think it’s especially helpful for such cases in which multiple sources of information need to be linked, as is for example often the case for public services.

 2. Designing for the Digital Age

 For people like us, working in the software industry and service design world alike, this book is great in various ways.
 On the one hand it’s a complete how-to handbook on user experience design, on the other hand it allows you to step out of conventional patterns shaped by working with an existing software product on a daily basis.
 Moreover, it’s a great guide book when it comes to planning design processes that constantly put the user at the center of everything you do.

 In 2008, Dave, the author of this book, observed staff of United Airlines breaking his guitar on a transfer flight – and everything that happened after this is legendary.
 In this book, the author tells about his frustrating experience, and how he handled it in a way that had a worldwide impact – by publishing a video on social media.